-Every Congress, safety specialists from the Office of Congressional Workplace Rights (OCWR) inspect legislative branch offices and facilities to ensure that they are free from known safety hazards under the Occupational Safety and Health Act (OSHAct) and are accessible to visitors with disabilities under the Americans with Disabilities Act (ADA) Titles II and III, as applied by the Congressional Accountability Act (CAA).
+Every Congress, safety specialists from the Office of Congressional Workplace Rights (OCWR) inspect legislative branch offices and facilities to ensure that they are free from known safety hazards under the Occupational Safety and Health Act (OSH Act) and are accessible to visitors with disabilities under the Americans with Disabilities Act (ADA) Titles II and III, as applied by the Congressional Accountability Act (CAA).

 1. What is the Office of Congressional Workplace Rights?